Fungal Nails (cont.)

 Viewers share their comments

 Fungal Nails - Treatments Question: What treatment did you use for your fungal nails?

-Fungal Nails - Signs and Symptoms Question: What were the signs and symptoms of your nail fungus?
+Fungal Nails - Signs and Symptoms Question: What did your nails look like when you had a nail fungus?
+What were your signs and symptoms?

-Fungal Nails - Prevention Question: If you have experienced fungal nails, how do you try to prevent it?
+Fungal Nails - Prevention Question: If you've had a toenail fungus, how do you try to prevent it from recurring?

 Fungal Nails - Diagnosis Question: Why did you go to a doctor for your nail fungus?
 How was the condition diagnosed?